 A codicil, or addendum, is a legal document that changes certain provisions of a will but leaves all other provisions unchanged.
 You can change, update or even revoke your will completely at any time as long as you are mentally competent.
-This article will look at some scenarios of when you could make a codicil or consider a completely new will.
+In this article we will look at some scenarios based on our experience of when you could make a codicil or consider a completely new will.

 When does a codicil make sense?

 There are no written rules for when a codicil is required instead of a completely new will.
 Common sense dictates that it is best only for small changes, which are unlikely to be contested.

 The consensus is that a codicil is sufficient if you want to make minor changes, such as adding or deleting certain bequests, changing who should serve as your personal representative, or updating the name of a beneficiary or your representative due to their marriage or divorce.

 Consider making a new will if the changes you want to make are substantial, such as adding your new spouse as a beneficiary after a marriage.
 It is also a good idea in the case of other significant changes, such as: